Configure a linux-supported gamepad

 NameTypeInclusionDescription

-dev_filestringOptionalIf dev_file is left blank or not included, viam-server will search and use the first gamepad it finds that’s connected to the computer controlling your robot.
+dev_filestringOptionalIf dev_file is left blank or not included, viam-server will search and use the first gamepad it finds that’s connected to the computer controlling your machine.
 If you want to specify a device, give the absolute path to the input device event file.
 For example: /dev/input/event42.

 auto_reconnectbooleanOptionalApplies to both remote (gRPC) and local (bluetooth or direct USB connected) devices.
 If set to true, viam-server tries to (re)connect the device automatically.
-It waits for a device to connect during a robot’s start-up.
+It waits for a device to connect during a machine’s start-up.
 If set to false (default) then start-up fails if a device is not already connected.

-Work in Progress Models
+Work in progress models

 Mappings are currently available for a wired XBox 360 controller, and wireless XBox Series X|S, along with the 8bitdo Pro 2 bluetooth gamepad (which works great with the Raspberry Pi).